omprakash414/GenomicsWorkshop2026_IISER_Pune/Metagenomic_R_DataAnalysis.md

 ## 🔹 STEP 1: Load Data into RStudio

-### Purpose

-Import the species-level or genus-level abundance matrix and the corresponding metadata into RStudio.

 ### Set the Working Directory

 Set the working directory to the folder containing the abundance matrices and metadata.